Introduction

 Each monitoring station is equipped with:

-- Particulate Sampler.
-This instrument detects radioactivity by pulling two cubic feet of air per minute through a paper filter.
-The filter collects the particles, which are then analyzed by an independent laboratory for radioactivity.
+• Particulate Sampler.
+This instrument samples for airborne radioactivity by pulling about two cubic feet of air per minute through a paper filter.
+The filter collects the particles, which are then collected bi-weekly and analyzed by an independent laboratory for radioactivity.

-- Thermoluminescent Dosimeter (TLD).
-Knowing what the ambient, or "natural background" levels of radiation is crucial in estimating exposure rates, and this small device does the job.
-When heated in a special laboratory instrument, the TLD releases absorbed energy in the form of light.
-The intensity of the light can be measured, and related to the amount of energy initially absorbed through exposure to the energy source.
+• Thermoluminescent Dosimeter (TLD).
+This device accumulates energy from background radiation, and when heated in a special laboratory instrument, the TLD releases absorbed energy in the form of light.
+The intensity of the light can be measured and related to the amount of energy initially absorbed through exposure to the energy source.

-- Exposure Rate Recorder.
-This piece of equipment, also called a pressurized ion chamber detector, or PIC, makes continuous measurements of radiation exposure rates.
+• Exposure Rate Recorder.
+Knowing the ambient, or "natural background" levels of radiation is crucial to estimateing exposure rates.
+This piece of equipment, also called a pressurized ion chamber or PIC, makes continuous measurements of the gamma radiation exposure rate.
+This exposure rate can be observed real-time at the station and near real-time online.

 Community Environmental Monitors (CEMs)